 You can visit the link below to find over 250+ FREE ebooks!

 You are your child's role model if they see you enjoying reading it is likely that they will enjoy it to, if you want your child to be a good reader it is important that you take the time to read with them daily, no more than 5 to 10 mins is needed each night.

-Children will start P.E during Autumn 2 so please don't worry if your child doesn't have a kit yet.
-A letter will go out at the end of Autumn 1 to let you know what your child will need and when.
+During Autumn 2 your child will have having karate lessons during P.E.
+Please ensure your child's P.E kit is in school.
 PE kits are to be taken home every half term to be washed.
 Please remember that no earrings are to be worn during P.E. to avoid accidents, if your child is unable to take their earrings out please provide them with plasters to cover the studs.

 Please note children are responsible for taking their earrings out, looking after them and putting them back in as well as putting plasters on their ears as staff are not allowed to do this.